WE ARE SHIPPING 3-4 BUSINESS DAYS AFTER ORDER RECEIPT.

 Questions?
-Phone and leave a message or Email: Customer Service M-F, 9AM-6PM US EST
+Email: Customer Service OR PHONE M-F, 9AM-6PM US EST

 Little Bitty Baby Learns Hebrew

 Baby Board Book Meets Classical Education - Trivium Pursuit presents their first in a series of Little Bitty Baby Board Books - Little Bitty Baby Learns Hebrew.
 And, yes, little children can learn the Hebrew alphabet, which is the very first baby step in mastering the language.

 Using 27 original illustrations, writer/illustrator Johannah Bluedorn offers a pictorial lesson in learning the Hebrew alphabet.
 Each Hebrew letter is introduced on a separate page of the board book.
 The sound of each letter is taught with an English guide word, a corresponding picture, and steps for writing each letter.